ITALIAN CHRISTMAS COOKIES

 2 tsp cornstarch (10 mL)

-In blender, place erythritol and xylitol (if using), whole milk powder, vanilla whey protein powder and cornstarch; blend until powdery and well combined.
+In blender, place erythritol, OR allulose blend, whole milk powder, vanilla whey protein powder and cornstarch; blend until powdery and well combined.

 Helpful Hints: Keep the confectioner’s sugar substitute in a sealed container in the refrigerator or freezer.
-Warning: xylitol is lethal for dogs.
 You can use skim milk powder, but it might have a bit more of an overpowering taste.
 You could use more whey protein and less milk powder.
 I find whole milk powder at the equivalent of Costco here in the tropics.
 It comes in a big can which I keep in our chest freezer.
+You can now find heavy cream powder in Walmart, I believe.
+Make sure your vanilla whey protein powder tastes good and is high in protein isolates versus protein concentrates.

 Yield: 21/2 cups (625 mL)